Azzi Fudd: Junior season

-After missing the first couple games due to her ACL injury, Fudd made her season debut on November 20, 2024, in a 85–41 win against FDU.
-She finished the night scoring four points and one rebound in a limited 12 minutes.
+After missing the first 3 games due to her ACL injury, Fudd made her season debut on November 20, 2024, in an 85–41 win against FDU.
+She finished the night scoring four points with one steal and one rebound in a limited 12 minutes.
 On February 12, 2025, Fudd scored a career-high 34 points against St John's in a 78–40 win.
 She also become the eighth player in program history to score eight three pointers in a game.

 At the end of the 2025 regular season, Fudd was named to the All-Big East First Team, along with teammates Paige Bueckers and Sarah Strong.
 On March 25, 2025, she announced she would be returning to UConn for her final season despite being eligible for the WNBA draft.
 On April 6, 2025, Fudd won her first national championship scoring 24 points, and 5 rebounds and also winning Most Outstanding Player honors for her performance.
-She finished her senior season averaging 13.6 points, 2.0 rebounds, and 1.8 assists.
+She finished her junior season averaging 13.6 points, 2.0 rebounds, and 1.8 assists.